HR & Management

 Business leaders can benefit from the disciplined, positive mental attitude distilled in military veterans.
 But as Rossi reminds, supporting military veterans is not only the right thing to do but it’s also vital to the prosperity of the economy.

-The awards, held in association with AWS, are set to take place in London’s De Vere Grand Connaught Rooms on 17 May.
-It will bring together top companies, military personnel, politicians, journalists and other stakeholders to raise awareness of resettlement issues, encourage the development of ex-forces employment schemes and promote the significant value that military-gained skills can provide to the UK economy if better utilised across the workforce.
+The awards, held in association with AWS, took place in London’s De Vere Grand Connaught Rooms on 17 May 2018.
+It brought together top companies, military personnel, politicians, journalists and other stakeholders to raise awareness of resettlement issues, encourage the development of ex-forces employment schemes and promote the significant value that military-gained skills can provide to the UK economy if better utilised across the workforce.

 The managing director of AWS, Gavin Jackson, adds: “We find that many of the qualities that are foundational to military service are invaluable for our own organisation.
 Hiring transitioning military veterans and military spouses – who often feel stress at having a loved one in action – should be seen as a fantastic opportunity for any company to grow its talent pool.